ReviewMyContract.aiReview My Contract

 StateEnforceability StandardBlue-Pencil?Inevitable Disclosure?Trade Secret StatuteNotable Rule

-New YorkReasonable standard; courts enforce if reasonable in scope, duration, geographyYes — courts modify overbroad clausesAccepted in limited circumstancesNo UTSA adoption; common law trade secretsShire v.
+New YorkReasonable standard; courts enforce if reasonable in scope and durationYes — courts modify overbroad clausesAccepted in limited circumstancesNo UTSA; common law trade secretsShire v.
 Cheshire rules on NDA scope

-TexasEnforceable if ancillary to otherwise enforceable agreement; must be reasonableYes — Texas Bus. & Com.
-Code § 15.51Limited acceptanceTUTSA (UTSA-based) + DTSANon-competes require consideration
+TexasEnforceable if ancillary to otherwise enforceable agreement; must be reasonableYes — Tex.
+Bus. & Com.
+Code § 15.51Limited acceptanceTUTSA (UTSA-based) + DTSANon-competes require separate consideration

 DelawareEnforced as written; favors freedom of contractLimited — courts reform rather than voidAccepted (Burroughs Corp. v.
 Sievert)DUTSA (UTSA-based)Strong contractual freedom; M&A NDAs commonly governed by DE law

 IllinoisEnforced with 2-year legitimate business interest requirementYesAccepted (PepsiCo, Inc. v.
-Redmond)ITSA (preempts common law)Inevitable disclosure widely cited from PepsiCo
+Redmond, 7th Cir.
+1995)ITSA; preempts common lawInevitable disclosure widely cited; significant practical impact

-MassachusettsEnforced if narrowly tailored; recent non-compete reform (2018) affects employment NDAsYesAccepted (Bard v.
-Intergraph)MUTSA (UTSA-based)Non-compete reform carves out NDAs from restrictions
+MassachusettsEnforced if narrowly tailored; 2018 non-compete reform affects employment NDAsYesAccepted (Bard v.
+Intergraph)MUTSA (UTSA-based)Non-compete reform carves out NDAs from new restrictions

 Key Cross-State Issues:

 *Blue-Pencil Doctrine.* Several states allow courts to rewrite ("blue-pencil") overly broad NDA and non-compete provisions rather than voiding them entirely.
 In blue-pencil jurisdictions, an overly broad NDA definition of confidential information may be judicially narrowed to a reasonable scope rather than struck entirely.
-In states that do not blue-pencil (notably California), courts will void unenforceable portions outright.
+In states that do not blue-pencil (notably California for competitive restriction elements), courts will void unenforceable portions outright.

 *Inevitable Disclosure Doctrine.* The inevitable disclosure doctrine allows a court to prevent an employee from working for a competitor on the theory that the employee would inevitably disclose the former employer's trade secrets in the new role — even without proven misappropriation.
 Accepted in Illinois (*PepsiCo, Inc. v.
-Redmond*, 7th Cir.
-1995), Delaware, and several other jurisdictions.
+Redmond*, 54 F.3d 1262 (7th Cir.
+1995)), Delaware, and several other jurisdictions.
 Rejected in California (*Whyte v.
-Schlage Lock Co.*, Cal.
+Schlage Lock Co.*, 101 Cal.
 App.
-4th 2002).
+4th 1443 (2002)).
 The doctrine effectively expands NDA protection beyond what the agreement's express terms require.

 *UTSA Preemption.* Most states have adopted the Uniform Trade Secrets Act (UTSA), which preempts common law trade secret claims.
 In UTSA states, plaintiffs cannot bring separate common law misappropriation, unjust enrichment, or conversion claims based on trade secret theft — they must proceed under the UTSA.
-This preemption matters for NDA enforcement because it limits the theories of recovery available alongside the breach of contract claim.
+This preemption limits the theories of recovery available alongside a breach of contract claim.
+New York remains a notable exception — it has not adopted the UTSA and continues to recognize common law trade secret protection alongside breach of contract claims.

 What to Do

 Pay close attention to the choice of governing law in any NDA you sign.
 If your business is in California, an NDA governed by Delaware law may attempt to impose restrictions that California law would invalidate — but a California court may apply California public policy to protect you anyway.
-Conversely, if you are the disclosing party in Illinois, the inevitable disclosure doctrine significantly expands your protection.
+Conversely, if you are the disclosing party in Illinois, the inevitable disclosure doctrine significantly expands your protection beyond the NDA's express terms.
 Do not sign NDAs with governing law clauses in unfamiliar jurisdictions without understanding how that state's law affects the specific protections you are relying on.

-Federal Framework: DTSA, Whistleblower Immunity, and NLRA Section 7
+Federal Framework: DTSA, Whistleblower Immunity, NLRA Section 7, and SEC Rules

 Example Contract Language